twanvl/ttie/README.md

     :check e = e'

 Remarks:
- * There is no support for function definitions with arguments, use lambdas instead.
  * Built in names like `Eq`, `proj1`, `cast`, etc. must always be fully applied.
  * Spaces around operators like `->` are usually required, because `-` can be part of a name.
  * There is no support for recursion yet.